Collaborative causal inference on distributed data: Preliminaries

-Under the Neyman-Rubin causal model (e.g., \cite{imbens2015causal}), assuming the stable unit treatment value assumption, let $y_i (1)$ and $y_i (0)$ be outcomes that subject $i$ would have if they is treated ($z_i=1$) or not (controlled; $z_i=0$), respectively.
+Under the Neyman--Rubin causal model (e.g., \cite{imbens2015causal}), assuming the stable unit treatment value assumption, let $y_i (1)$ and $y_i (0)$ be the outcomes that subject $i$ would have if they were treated ($z_i=1$) or not (controlled; $z_i=0$), respectively.
 We consider two types of treatment effects: the average treatment effect (ATE) and the average treatment effect on the treated (ATT) as

 We cannot observe the treatment effects because observing both $y_i (1)$ and $y_i (0)$ for subject $i$ is impossible.
-This is a fundamental problem in causal inference \citep{holland1986statistics}.
+This is the fundamental problem in causal inference \citep{holland1986statistics}.